arpit-sharma-4jan/Arpit_Datahack/README.md

 ### Files Included

-* **Code Files**: Python scripts (predict_flu_vaccination.py and Jupyter Notebook predict_flu_vaccination.ipynb) encompassing the entire workflow from data preprocessing to model evaluation.
+* **Code Files**: Python scripts (vaccine_prediction.py and Jupyter Notebook vaccine_prediction.ipynb) encompassing the entire workflow from data preprocessing to model evaluation.
 * **Datasets**: The Dataset folder contains the original CSV files provided for training and testing.

 I hope you find this repository insightful!
 For any questions or feedback, please reach out :>